catapillie/mer-proto/README.md

 }
 ```

 Note that the program itself acts like a function body, and must return unit.
+This way, `return` statements are valid anywhere, even in the top scope of the program (which is the "main" function is disguise).

 #### Data structure definition
 Data structure allow you to pack together values of various type into a single structure with a proper name.
 The general syntax uses the `data` keyword, and goes like so: